Language reference

 if n < 0 { -n } else { n }

-Match on values, or-patterns, enums, literal payloads, and arrays.
+Match on values, or-patterns, constructors, literal payloads, and arrays.
 Exhaustive checking ensures you handle all cases.

 fn describe(x Int) String {